mbcovid19updates/mbcovid19updates.github.io/README.md

 <a name="restrictions"></a>
 ## Current Restrictions

-_Last updated: September 3, 2021_
+_Last updated: October 5, 2021_

-The following restrictions are in effect as of Friday, September 3, 2021, at 12:01 am:
+The following restrictions are in effect as of Tuesday, October 5, 2021, at 12:01 am:

 ### Confirmed Cases and Close Contacts

-- Individuals identified as having COVID-19 must immediately enter mandatory isolation/self-isolation (quarantine) until public health officials advise they can end isolation/self-isolation (quarantine).
+- Individuals identified as having COVID-19 must immediately enter mandatory isolation until public health officials advise they can end isolation.
-- Household members or close contacts of a person or persons with COVID-19 must immediately go into mandatory self-isolation (quarantine) for 14 days from the last date of exposure and call Health Links--Info Santé (204-788-8200 or 1-888-315-9257) if they develop symptoms if they are not fully vaccinated (two doses).
+- Close contacts of a person or persons with COVID-19, unless otherwise exempt, must immediately go into mandatory self-isolation (quarantine) for 10 days, followed by 4 days of self-monitoring for symptoms, from the last date of exposure.
+They should call Health Links--Info Santé (204-788-8200 or 1-888-315-9257) if they develop symptoms.
-- Fully vaccinated (two doses) household members or close contacts of a COVID-19 case are not required to self-isolate.
+- Household members of close contacts do not need to self-isolate (quarantine) as long as they and the close contact in the household remain without symptoms.
+If the close contact develops symptoms, all household members, unless otherwise exempt, should self-isolate (quarantine) until the symptomatic individual receives their COVID-19 test result.
+- Close contacts and household members of close contacts may be exempt from self-isolation (quarantine) if they have no symptoms AND are fully immunized at the time of the exposure or have had a COVID-19 infection within the past 6 months.
+Public health officials will let close contacts know if they meet criteria for exemption from self-isolation (quarantine).
+All individuals exempt from self-isolation (quarantine) requirements, should continue to self-monitor for symptoms, and isolate immediately if any develop and go for testing.

 ### Gatherings

-_Revised September 7, 2021_
+#### Residential Gatherings

+- **Indoor**
+    - Households are limited to guests from one other household when any unvaccinated person (who is eligible to be vaccinated) is present on the property (even if the unvaccinated person lives at that location).
+    - Fully immunized people may gather without capacity limits with other fully immunized people and those under 12 who are not eligible for the vaccine.
+- **Outdoor**
+    - Households are limited to 10 guests outdoors when any unvaccinated person (who is eligible to be vaccinated) is present on the property (even if the unvaccinated person lives at that location).
+    - Fully immunized people may gather without capacity limits with other fully immunized people and those under 12 who are not eligible for the vaccine.

+#### Public Gatherings

-- **Residential Gatherings**
+- **Indoor**
-   - Residential indoor and outdoor gatherings are permitted with no restrictions.
+    - Group sizes to 25 people or 25% capacity, whichever is lower, are permitted for gatherings that include unvaccinated people who are eligible to be vaccinated.
+    - Groups of fully immunized people and those under 12 who are not eligible for the vaccine may gather without capacity limits.
-- **Public Gatherings**
+- **Outdoor**
-   - Indoor gatherings at an indoor public place or the common areas of a multi-unit residence limited to 50 people or 50% of capacity, whichever is greater.
-   - Outdoor gatherings in public setting limited to 500 people or if the outdoor venue has a capacity limit, the allowed capacity is 50% or 150 people, whichever is greater.
+    - Groups of up to 50 people are permitted in uncontrolled outdoor public spaces.

+#### Proof of Vaccination Guidelines

+The public health orders state:

+>1(5) The occupants of the private residence where a gathering is held are responsible for determining the vaccination status of all persons attending the gathering.
+>- Proof of vaccination is required for those 12 years of age and older to attend private and public indoor and outdoor gatherings.
+>- For large-scale gatherings, the digital or physical Manitoba Immunization Card, which includes QR code, must be scanned when a person presents their QR code.
+This also includes a screenshot or a print-out of the QR code.
+>   - Government-issued identification must be requested and is required to validate the person’s identity as matching the vaccination record provided.
+>   - For information on how to scan the QR code, visit: [manitoba.ca/covid19/vaccine/immunizationrecord/businesses.html](https://manitoba.ca/covid19/vaccine/immunizationrecord/businesses.html)
+>   - An honour system or self-identification is not an acceptable means of verification.

 ### Mask Use

-_Revised August 28, 2021_

 - Masks are required in all indoor public spaces.
 - Public health officials recommend wearing a mask in indoor public gatherings.
 This is especially important for the unvaccinated and during higher-risk activities, such as singing or when distancing is not likely to be maintained.